dariotarantini/vgram/README.md

 ## Getting started
 1. Search for the “@botfather” telegram bot and start it
 2. Click on or type /newbot to create a new bot and follow his instructions
-3. Get the token Now, create a file named hi_man.v and put this code:
+3. Copy the token and create a file named hi_man.v with the following code:
 ```v
 module main